Brink!: Plot

 Andy "Brink" Brinker and his in-line skating best friends—Peter, Jordy, and Gabriella—who call themselves "Soul-Skaters" (they skate for the fun of it, not for the money), clash with a semi-professional skating team, Team X-Bladz—led by Val—with whom they attend high school in southern California.

 On the first day of school, the Soul-Skaters and Team X-Bladz race on school grounds.
 Boomer, a skater for Team X-Bladz, is seriously injured during the race, causing Brink to stop mid-race to help him.
 Brink and the other racers are caught and suspended.
 Brink learns that his family is in financial trouble; his father, Ralph, has been on disability for six months and is unsure if he will get his job back when he's well.
-Brink secretly goes against what he believes and joins Team X-Bladz for $200 a week, as a replacement for Boomer.
-Ralph didn't want his son to spend even more time skating so he forbids him from taking the job.
+Brink secretly goes against his beliefs and joins Team X-Bladz for $200 a week as a replacement for Boomer.
+Ralph didn't want his son to spend even more time skating, so he forbade him from taking the job.
 However, Brink disobeys him.
-Ralph being unaware that his son took the job and since Brink had said he wanted to work, Ralph gets him a part-time job at Pup-N-Suds, a dog grooming business.
-This, however, is a job which Jordy, Gabriella, and Peter are aware of because Brink had told them that he's working there.
+Ralph, unaware that his son took the job, and since Brink had said he wanted to work, gets him a part-time job at Pup-N-Suds, a dog-grooming business.
+This, however, is a job that Jordy, Gabriella, and Peter are aware of because Brink had told them that he's working there.
 For a while, Brink manages to keep his other job in Team X-Bladz a secret from his family and friends by juggling school, both jobs, and practice with the Soul-Skaters.
 However, Jordy, Gabriella, and Peter discover the truth when they catch him skating for Team X-Bladz at an invitational prior to an upcoming local competition.
 Brink's friends feel he betrayed them and choose to ignore him upon discovering his alignment with Team X-Bladz.

 Brink tries to rejoin the Soul Skaters, but is rebuffed.
-Val offers Brink a chance to re-join X-Bladz by noting the team won't hold his leaving against him.
+Val offers Brink a chance to rejoin X-Bladz, noting that the team won't hold his departure against him.
 While scouting the route for the downhill leg of the upcoming competition, The Soul-Skaters and Team X-Bladz agree to a downhill race, with Gabriella against Brink.
 During the race, Val sabotages the course by tossing gravel onto the road - but tells Brink to take a different route.
 Gabriella wipes out big and sustains cuts and bruises.
 Brink realizes what Val did.